pymc-devs/pymc-examples/myst_nbs/case_studies/conditional-autoregressive-model.myst.md

 print(mu_phi(value))
 ```

-Since it produces the same result as the original for-loop, we will wrap it as a new distribution with a log-likelihood function in `PyMC3`.
+Since it produces the same result as the original for-loop, we will wrap it as a new distribution with a log-likelihood function in `PyMC`.

 ```{code-cell} ipython3
 class CAR(distribution.Continuous):